avdeev1/Hack2019/README.md

-# HackUniversity 2019
+# Hackathon HackUniversity 2019

-We выбираем project
+## Concert operator for MTS
+Helps people communicate with artists at concerts through SMS newsletters, chat with the idol